Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Introduction

-\paragraph{Maximum entropy interactions} In 1957, E.T.
-Jaynes famously showed that statistical equilibrium mechanics can be seen as a maximum entropy solution to the inverse problem of constructing a probability distribution that best reproduces a sample distribution.
-More precisely, the equilibrium dynamics of the (inhomogeneous, or glass-like) generalised Ising model with interactions up to $n$th order arise naturally as the maximum entropy distribution compatible with a data set after observing the first $n$ moments amongst binary variables \cite{Jaynes_maxEnt}.
-This means that to reproduce the moments in the data in a maximally non-committal way, one has to introduce higher-order interactions, \ie terms that involve more than two variables, in the description of the system.
-Fitting such a generalised Ising model to data is nontrivial: While the log-likelihood of the Ising model is concave in the the coupling parameters, the cost of evaluating it is exponential in the total number of parameters $N$, so often intractable in practice \cite{Nguyen2017}.
-In \cite{AvaSjoerd}, the authors introduced an estimator of model-free interactions (MFIs) that exactly coincides with the solution to the inverse generalised Ising problem.
-Moreover, the cost of estimating all $n$th order interaction among $N$ variables from $M$ observations scales as $\mathcal{O}\left( M \cdot { N \choose n}\right) = \mathcal{O}(M N^n)$, i.e. polynomially\footnote{This is only true in the infinite data limit.
-To estimate interactions on finite data, it is sometimes necessary to estimate the conditional dependencies in the data, which in the worst case scales exponentially in $N$ again.}, in the total system size $N$.
-The definition of MFIs offered in \cite{AvaSjoerd} seems to be a general one: besides offering a solution to the inverse generalised Ising problem, the MFIs are also expressible in terms of average treatment effects (ATEs) or regression coefficients.
-Throughout this manuscript, I will use the more general term MFI, but the reader may read this simply as maximum entropy interaction, or Ising interaction, if they so desire.\\
+In 1957, E.T.
+Jaynes famously showed that statistical equilibrium mechanics can be seen as a maximum entropy solution to the inverse problem of constructing a probability distribution that best reproduces a sample distribution~\cite{Jaynes_maxEnt}.
+More precisely, the~equilibrium dynamics of the (inhomogeneous, or~glass-like) generalised Ising model with interactions up to the $n$th order arise naturally as the maximum entropy distribution compatible with a dataset after observing the first $n$ moments among binary variables.
+This means that in order to reproduce the moments in the data in a maximally non-committal way, it is necessary to introduce higher-order interactions, \ie terms that involve more than two variables, in~the description of the system.
+Fitting such a generalised Ising model to data is nontrivial; while the log-likelihood of the Ising model is concave in the the coupling parameters, the~cost of evaluating it is exponential in the total number of variables $N$, which is often intractable in practice~\cite{Nguyen2017}.
+In~\cite{AvaSjoerd}, the~authors introduced an estimator of model-free interactions (MFIs) that exactly coincides with the solution to the inverse generalised Ising problem.
+Moreover, the~cost of estimating all $n$th-order model-free interactions among $N$ variables from $M$ observations scales as $\mathcal{O}\left( M \cdot { N \choose n}\right) = \mathcal{O}(M N^n)$ (i.e.,~polynomially) in~the total system size $N$.
+However, this is true only when sufficient data is available.
+With~limited data, certain interactions might require inferring the conditional dependencies from the data, which in the worst case scales exponentially in $N$ again.
+The~definition of MFIs offered in~\cite{AvaSjoerd} seems to be a general one; in addition to offering a solution to the inverse generalised Ising problem,~MFIs are expressible in terms of average treatment effects (ATEs) or regression coefficients.
+Throughout this article, the~general term `MFI' is used, and~may be read simply as referring to the maximum entropy or~Ising interaction.